 Differential treatment of women and minorities isn't limited to hiring and blogging.
 I've lost track of the number of times a woman has offhandedly mentioned to me that some guy assumed she was a recruiter, a front-end dev, a wife, a girlfriend, or a UX consultant.
 It happens everywhere.
 At conferences.
 At parties full of devs.
 At work.
 Everywhere.
 Not only has that never happened to me, the opposite regularly happens to me -- if I'm hanging out with physics or math grad students, people assume I'm a fellow grad student.

-We can fix this, if we stop assuming the market will fix it for us, and fix things ourselves.
+We can fix this, if we stop assuming the market will fix it for us.

 Thanks to Leah Hanson, Kelley Eskridge, Lindsey Kuper, Nathan Kurz, Scott Feeney, Katerina Barone-Adesi, and Patrick Roberts for feedback on this post, and to Julia Evans for encouraging me to post this when I was on the fence about writing this up publicly.